elizabeth-poggie/elizabeth-poggie/_content/notes/23-user-interfaces.md

 ... and finally, if you see nothing, an advertisements page, or an error saying “This site can’t be reached”, don't worry this can also happen.
 This is usually caused by a system called DNS Caching.

 ...
 'Domain names', 'IP addresses', and 'Caching' oh my !!
 What do each of these terms mean?
 Let's break it down in more detail.

+[comment]: <> (@TODO - this is a not to future me, maybe do not teach them DNS once they start having fun with wordpress.
+Also your website WILL crash after the class lmao)

 # What are Domain names?